 Quality standards in continuing education

 Given its appreciation of quality, the University of Bern follows the recommendations of Swissuni – the organization that promotes continuing education in Swiss universities – for quality development in continuing education.
-On this basis, it has produced the document entitled Guidelines and Standards for Degree Programs in Continuing Education at University.
+On this basis, it has produced the document entitled Guidelines and Standards for Degree Programs in Continuing Education at University (only in German).

 Quality development diagram